 Stonehenge’s layout holds clues.

+Logic backs this assertion.
 Stonehenge’s stones tell us it’s builders were planning something big and magnificent.
+Why else go to such trouble to shape and shift massive stones, and cap them.

-The diagram above shows why the trilithons are different heights.
-Raising four trusses cannot be done easily if adjoining pairs of trilithons are of similar height.
+The diagram above explains why the trilithons are of different height.
+Raising four trusses becomes complicated if adjoining pairs of trilithons are the same height.

 Though big the roof span at Stonehenge was not impossibly large.
 Westminster Hall is much wider!